-In a world of omnipresent security cameras and airport pat downs, a traditional notion of clothing to exclude public encroachment on the private and (trustingly) sacred self appears to be increasingly gone with the wind.
+In a world of omnipresent cellphone and security cameras and airport pat downs, a traditional notion of clothing to exclude public encroachment on the private and (trustingly) sacred self appears to be increasingly gone with the wind.
 At Christmas the use of clothes in a sacred context is important.
-In the Gospel of Luke the angel tells the shepherds: “Do not be afraid; for behold, I bring you good news of great joy which will be for all the people….there has been born for you a Savior, who is Christ the Lord.
-This will be a sign for you: you will find a baby wrapped in swaddling clothes and lying in a manger.”
+In the Gospel of Luke the angel told the shepherds: “Do not be afraid; for behold, I bring you good news of great joy which will be for all the people….there has been born for you a Savior, who is Christ the Lord.
+This will be a sign for you: you will find a baby wrapped in swaddling clothes and lying in a manger” (Luke 2: 10-12).

 John is described as coming out of the wilderness wearing “a garment of camel’s hair and a leather belt around his waist; and his food was locusts and wild honey” (Matthew 3).
 When God “dresses” humanity in the divine image something is expected of them in ways other than the modern idea of a new image or appeal.

 SOURCES: Richard Sennett, The Fall of Public Man, W.W.
 Norton, 1976; Joseph Wolf, “Divine Clothing,” Parabola, v.xix, no. 3.